The "Quick-start" series of articles enables you to go from setting up resources to dispatching your first job in a few short steps.

 Using a web browser, open the Skedulo web app.
 You can immediately start creating jobs by going to the scheduling console and clicking the "Quick Create Job" button, located just above the job list in the scheduling console's swimlane view.

-Fill in details about the job and click "Next" (you can revisit these details later via the job details view).
+Fill in details about the job and click "Next" (you can revisit these details later via the job details view or job page).

 You are now prompted to "Drag to schedule."
 So, using the mouse, drag-and-drop the job card into a swimlane.